-Go to the CloudAMQP control panel and press Edit and change plan seamlessly.
+Go to the CloudAMQP Console and press Edit and change plan seamlessly.
 This change will not lead to changes in connection details and there will be no downtime.

-If seamless migration is not required just create a new instance and move your clients:
+If seamless migration is not required, create a new instance and move your clients:

-Create a policy that matches the queues that you would like to federate
+On the downstream server, create a policy that matches the queues to be federated.

 A policy is a pattern that queue names are matched against.
-The "pattern" argument is a regular expression used to match queue (or exchange) names.
-Example: We can tell the policy to federate all queues whose names begin with "metric.".
+The pattern is a regular expression used to match queue (or exchange) names.
+In this example, we are going tell the policy to federate all queues whose names begin with "metric.".

 NOTE: Policies are matched every time an exchange or queue is created.

-The queues can be created as you always create your queues (i.e manually from the management interface or from the application code).
-The queues should be marked as federated if the policy is applied, like in the image below.
+The queues can be created as always - manually from the management interface or from the application code.
+The queues should be marked as federated if the policy is applied, as shown in the image below.
 If the queues are not marked as federated, control that the regexp is working.

-Read more about cluster migration in our blog post about Queue Federation in RabbitMQ.
+Read more about cluster migration in our blog post: Cluster migration with RabbitMQ Queue Federation.